sntwandy/sntwandy/README.md

 **A little bit about me:**

 - 💻 Passionate to technology and the 🌎 future.
-- JavaScript and Python snake
+- JavaScript and Python 🐍
-- @platzi student green_heart
+- @platzi student 💚
 - 📫 Contact me: sntwandy@gmail.com

 17❤️🏹